element-hq/element-web/docs/config.md

     Defaults to false (3rd party identity options are shown).
 1. `default_federate`: Default option for room federation when creating a room Defaults to true (room federation enabled).
+1. `e2ee_default_for_private_rooms`: Whether or not to enable End-to-End Encryption by default in private rooms and Direct Messages.
+    Defaults to true (encryption enabled).

 Note that `index.html` also has an og:image meta tag that is set to an image hosted on riot.im.
 This is the image used if links to your copy of Riot